Nice aleph_1 generated non-P-points, I: Basic connections to forcing

 \section{Basic connections to forcing}

-\begin{definition} \begin{enumerate} \item For a forcing notion $\bbQ$ and $p \in \bbQ$ we define $\Game_{\seb} = \Game^{\seb}_p = \Game^{\seb}_{\bbQ,p}$, the strong bounding game between the null player NU and the bounding player BND as follows. \begin{enumerate} \item[(a)] A play last $\omega$ moves, and \item[(b)] in the $n$-th move: \begin{enumerate} \item[$(\alpha)$] first the NU player gives a (non-empty) tree $\cT_n$ with $\omega$ levels and no maximal node and a $\bbQ$-name $\name F_n$ of a function with domain $\cT_n$ such that
+\begin{definition} For a forcing notion $\bbQ$ and $p \in \bbQ$ we define $ \Game^{\seb}_p = \Game^{\seb}_{\bbQ,p}$, the strong bounding game between the null player NU and the bounding player BND as follows: \begin{itemize} \item[--] A play last $\omega$ moves, and \item[--] in the $n$-th move: \ENUMplusONE\begin{enumerate} \item[$*$] first the NU player gives a (non-empty) tree $\cT_n$ with $\omega$ levels and no maximal node and a $\bbQ$-name $\name F_n$ of a function with domain $\cT_n$ such that